Frequently Asked Questions

-On-campus classes are offered evenings and weekends to provide flexibility and availability for working adults.
-Summer courses are generally compressed during the month of July.
+On-campus classes are offered evenings and weekends and during July to provide flexibility and availability for people who are working.

 MEd courses available online (through Open Learning) are paced and have a specific start and end date.
-Start dates are in September, January and May, subject to availability.
-Registration deadlines apply.
+Start dates are in September, January and May, subject to availability, and registration deadlines apply.

 Are MEd courses available online?

 Several (but not all) MEd courses are delivered online (through Open Learning).
 These courses are led by an Open Learning Faculty Member and promote high levels of activity and collaboration.

 On average, how many hours per week are spent in an online course?

 In an online (Open Learning) course, expect to spend 7–10 hours per week on one course.